jasonhemann/21FA-CS3800/_drafts/homework4.md

 **Your Task**

-Use Lemma 1.55 and the closed NFA operations you’ve implemented to create an equivalent NFA for each of the regular expressions below (these are all from Example 1.53 in the textbook).
+Use Lemma 1.55 and the NFA-closed operations you’ve implemented to create an equivalent NFA for each of the regular expressions below (these are all from Example 1.53 in the textbook).